TristanH/usaco-solutions/README.md

 Feel free to mention all errors/problems/ineffeciencies.
 As far as I know, all of these solutions work in the needed time.

+Obviously don't cheat and use these as your own, but compare or grab some hints if you really need them!

 The solutions currently only go up to section 3.2, but I may decide to get back into contest problems later.

 I would definitely be open to others uploading their solutions to later problems, so let me know!